TesseraktZero/UnityHandTrackingWithMediapipe/README.md

 * Unity with Android Build Support and Android SDK & NDK Tools (recommended with version 2019.4.6f1 or 2019.4.x)

 ## Installation
-1. Ensure adb (Android Debug Bridge) is available in command.
-In environment variables 'PATH', add path of android sdk platform-tools.
-The path should have either of below patterns:
-C:\Unity\2019.4.6f1\Editor\Data\PlaybackEngines\AndroidPlayer\SDK\platform-tools
-C:\Users\user\AppData\Local\Android\Sdk\platform-tools

-2. Enable Android Developer Mode and USB debugging in the mobile device.
+1. Enable Android Developer Mode and USB debugging in the mobile device.
 Connect the device with PC and allow permissions.

-3. Install the "UnityHandTracking.apk" to the device:
+2. Install the "UnityHandTracking.apk" to the device:
 `adb install UnityHandTracking.apk`
 The .apk is included in release.
 The source code of the apk is available in [mediapipe_multi_hands_tracking_aar_unity](https://github.com/TesseraktZero/mediapipe_multi_hands_tracking_aar_unity).

 4. Start and run the SampleScene in Unity project.
 This should automatically start the Android app and receive data from it.

+5. Hold the device vertically and capture both hands for best tracking.

 ## Customization
 To apply hand tracking on your own avatar, follow the below steps: